melvin-mancini/Multitasking-RealTime-Arduino-System/README.md

 <div style="text-align:center"> <img src="https://github.com/melvin-mancini/Multitasking-RealTime-Arduino/blob/master/Circuit%20Diagram/CircuitDiagram.png" width="500" height="450"/></div>

 After installing ARTe and implementing the circuit, you can connect the Arduino to the PC and wait for the software to recognize the device.
 Then, through the Arduino editor with ARTe, you should open the src.ino file located in the src folder of the project.
-You must enable ARTe as explained in the previous section [Link to a How to use](### ARTe Installation) and then you can complete the project and upload it to the Arduino board.
+You must enable ARTe as explained in the previous section [Link to ARTe installation](#ARTe Installation) and then you can complete the project and upload it to the Arduino board.